 - SMS (Chat information)

-If you’re viewing another user’s Profile page, the Edit Profile button is replaced with buttons for adding or removing the user as a connection, following or unfollowing a user, and blocking or unblocking a user.
+When viewing another user’s Profile page, different options appear.
+You can add or remove the user as a connection, follow or unfollow the user, and block or unblock the user.
 In addition to the Profile, Microblogs Status Update, and Activities portlets, the Profile page also contains Sites and Tags portlets to help with navigation.
 Note that when placed on a public page, the Microblogs Status Update portlet does not allow you to make updates–it just shows the latest status update.
 You have to make status updates from your private site.

 The public Contacts and Microblogs applications have their own public pages.
 These function the same way as the ones in a user’s private site except that other users can only view, not edit them.
-However, the Timeline tab of the Microblogs portlet allows users to comment on entries.
-The public Contacts application shows users that the current user is connected to or following.
+However, the Timeline tab of the Microblogs portlet allows users to comment on and repost entries.
+The public Contacts application shows users that the current user is connected to.

 Using Social Office Sites For Collaboration